-- · the identity of the applicant;
+- the applicant's interest in the estate;

 - details of the will and grant of probate;

-- information as to why the applicant believes there should be a passing of accounts, and
+- why the applicant believes there should be a passing of accounts; and

-- steps taken by the applicant to date.
+- steps the applicant has taken to date.

-This rule can be used not only in an estate, per se, but can be used in conjunction with The Trustee Act, C.C.S.M. c.
-T160 to complete an accounting of monies that may have been dissipated prior to the date of death.
+This rule can be used in an estate or in conjunction with The Trustee Act, C.C.S.M. c.
+T160 to request an accounting of monies that may have been dissipated prior to the date of death.
 While it is usually not relevant if the deceased dissipated the estate, it may be relevant where someone else dissipated the estate pursuant to a power of attorney and did not use the funds for the benefit of the deceased.
-In this way, the power of attorney holder may be compelled to account for the missing funds.
+In this way, the holder of the power of attorney may be compelled to account for the missing funds.